ryansobol/mango/README.md

   * [Scss](http://sass-lang.com/) and [Sass](http://sass-lang.com/)
   * [CoffeeScript](http://jashkenas.github.com/coffee-script/)

-Don't see your favorite template engine?
-[Patches are welcomed](https://github.com/ryansobol/mango/issues)
+Don't see your favorite template formats?
+[Patches are welcome](https://github.com/ryansobol/mango/issues)

 ### Easy to publish

-Mango applications are dead-simple to publish.
-Mango was designed to support a wide variety of publishing tools like:
+Mango websites are dead-simple to publish.
+Mango supports a wide variety of publishing tools like:

+  * Cutting-edge cloud deploying with [Git](http://git-scm.com/) and [Heroku](http://heroku.com/)
   * Single target, drag-and-drop secure FTP uploading
   * Multiple target, automated deploying with [Capistrano](https://github.com/capistrano/capistrano)
-  * Cutting-edge cloud deploying with [Git](http://git-scm.com/) and [Heroku](http://heroku.com/)

-### Easy to collaborate
+### Easy to extend

-With a strong separation of writing, theming and publishing, Mango applications are *designed to be shared* with content writers, web designers, and web developers.
-But the beauty of Mango is that its simple, file-based approach *appeals to both veterans and newcomers*.
-In addition, Mango has an emphasis on *accurate documentation*.
-Mango understands that getting up and running quickly is critical for domain-specific experts.
+Mango is related to a family of tools called static website generators.
+One killer feature missing from Mango's cousins is the ability to dynamically process HTTP requests on the server.

+Mango websites leverage the [Sinatra](http://www.sinatrarb.com/) framework to connect web requests to content pages on-the-fly.
+Additionally, developers can enhance a Mango website to intercept specific web requests and dynamically customize the HTTP response, communicate with other Internet services, or serve unique content.

+With Mango and server-side processing you can:

+  * Redirect the browser
+  * Cache static assets in the browser
+  * Connect with browser frameworks, like [Backbone.js](http://documentcloud.github.com/backbone/), over AJAX
+  * Send e-mails via a contact form
+  * Subscribe customers to a newsletter
+  * Detect mobile devices
+  * Detect geographic locations
+  * Translate content to native languages

 ### Easy to maintain

-Mango is a database-less web framework.
-With no database to install, configure, or manage, the maintenance needed to keep your website in working order is *drastically reduced*.
-And because Mango is distributed as a RubyGem and respects [Semantic Versioning](http://semver.org/), *upgrading is painless and backwards-compatible* between patch releases.
+Mango is distributed as a RubyGem and respects [Semantic Versioning](http://semver.org/).
+In concert with Bundler, upgrading a Mango website is painless and backwards-compatible between patch releases.

-### Easy to scale

-Mango application's are *built for speed*.
-With minimal server side scripting and zero database queries, Mango is *lightening fast* and the user experience is snappy.

-### Easy on the wallet

-Mango is *free* and open source software.

 REQUIREMENTS
 ------------